ORMIRcommunity/templates/computational_project/docs/website/README.md

 # Website

-This subfolder contains the files constituting your website.
+This is the folder that contains the files constituting your website.
 You can build your website using Jupyter Book